We usually run anywhere between 5 – 8 dogs per team depending on the conditions and size of customers.

 Yes!
 However children 17 years old and younger must be accompanied by an adult and parents need to be able to answer yes to the following 3 questions:

 Yes, children 12 and under receive a discount off the adult rate.

 Children 3 and under are free.

-You certainly don’t need to be a marathon runner, but you also can’t be really overweight.
-Dogsledding is an active team sport, so you need to be willing and able to help out your team on the hills by pedalling or walking behind the sled.
+You certainly don’t need to be a marathon runner, but you need to be willing and able to help out your team on the hills by walking behind the sled or pedalling along (similar to a skateboarding motion).
+Dogsledding is an active team sport and having a good amount of coordination and balance is key to driving a dogsled safely.

 We certainly are willing to do what we can to accommodate a variety of needs.
 Please contact us directly if you feel you require any accommodations and we will be happy to work with you.